 Army Sgt.
 1st Class Max Voelz and his wife, Staff Sgt.
 Kim Voelz, worked in Explosive Ordnance Disposal—the Army’s elite bomb squad.
 Both Max and Kim were sent to Iraq in 2003.
 One night, Max called in the location of an explosive and Kim was sent to disarm it.
 She did not survive the mission.
 In 2011, Max came to StoryCorps to remember her.
-Click here to listen to his remembrance.

-Web Extra: After Max’s story was broadcast, NPR listener Leslie Holot (pictured at left) reached out to him on Facebook.
+Web Extra: After Max’s story was broadcast, NPR listener Leslie Holot (pictured at right) reached out to him on Facebook.
 The two fell in love and got engaged.
 They came to StoryCorps in 2014 to talk about their relationship.